cs3110/textbook/_sources/chapters/preface/about.md

 imperative language.
 Knowledge of discrete mathematics at the level of a standard first-semester CS course is also assumed.

-**Videos.** You will find about 200 YouTube videos embedded throughout this book.
+**Videos.** You will find over 200 YouTube videos embedded throughout this book.
 The videos usually provide an introduction to material, upon which the textbook then expands.
 These videos were produced during pandemic when the Cornell course that uses this textbook, CS 3110, had to be asynchronous.
 The